-Defining a new HTTP method: HTTP SEARCH
+Defining a new HTTP method: HTTP QUERY

 Nothing is ever finished or perfect, and HTTP is no exception.

-HTTP SEARCH is a new HTTP method, for safe requests that include a request body.
+HTTP QUERY is a new HTTP method, for safe requests that include a request body.
 It's still early & evolving, but it was recently adopted as an IETF draft standard, and it's going to add some great new tools for HTTP development everywhere.

 Today, there are 5 main HTTP methods you'll see in modern APIs.